-As I mentioned in my last post, I recently read an article by leadership authority Roxi Hewertson, President & CEO of the Highland Consulting Group, that listed five things great leaders do, as well as five things failing leaders do.
-I also shared that what I found so interesting about the article was how the information could easily be applied to public speaking.
+I recently read an article by leadership authority Roxi Hewertson, President & CEO of the Highland Consulting Group, that listed five things great leaders do, as well as five things failing leaders do.
+What struck me was how the information could easily be applied to public speaking.

 The first thing Hewertson commented on was focusing on attitudes and behaviors when evaluating how you are performing.
 “These are the biggest differentiators between great leaders and failing leaders because they demonstrate the four core emotional intelligence metrics: Self-Awareness, Self-Management, Social Awareness, and Relationship Management.
 These four factors are directly correlated with attitudes and behaviors that work for you or against those in a leadership role.”